Run-DMC: Post-breakup

 On January 14, 2009, it was confirmed that Run-DMC would be one of the five inductees to the Rock and Roll Hall of Fame.
 On April 3, 2009, Run-DMC became the second rap act to be awarded the honor (after Grandmaster Flash and the Furious Five, who were inducted in 2007).
 The group reunited at Jay-Z's Made in America Festival in September 2012.
 Simmons and McDaniels then reunited again for Fun Fun Fun Fest in Austin, Texas in November 2012, and again in June 2013 and August 2014 for summer concerts in Atlanta, Georgia.
+Despite McDaniels and Simmons making sporadic appearances together, Run-DMC did not record any new music in the time following Jam Master Jay's death.

 Following the success of Notorious, it was announced in 2009 that a Run-DMC biographical film was in the works, with the screenplay by Notorious writer Cheo Hodari Coker.
 The film was rumored to depict the life and story of the group beginning from their inception in Hollis, Queens, and leading up to the 2002 murder of Jam Master Jay.
-However, the project has yet to go into production.
+However, the project never went into production.

-In September 2021, DMC McDaniels was signed to Nickelodeon to perform the music for the NOGGIN SVOD series ‘’What's The Word?’’ a 15-episodes series which featured an animated version replica of McDaniels teaching children reading and vocabulary skills.
+In September 2021, McDaniels was signed to Nickelodeon to perform the music for the NOGGIN SVOD series What's The Word? a 15-episodes series which featured an animated version replica of McDaniels teaching children reading and vocabulary skills.
 The soundtrack for the short-form program was released on January 13, 2022.
 At the same time, Nickelodeon collaborated with McDaniels for a consumer products line deal.
-On January 4, 2022, McDaniels published his first children's book called ‘’Daryl's Dream’’ and since then, all of McDaniels’ preschool content portfolio was compiled into an Amazon.com page titled "Young DMC" which is a wordplay on the name of the former hip-hop trio.
+On January 4, 2022, McDaniels published his first children's book called Daryl's Dream and since then, all of McDaniels' preschool content portfolio was compiled into an Amazon.com page titled "Young DMC" which is a wordplay on the name of the former hip-hop trio.

+On August 11, 2023, Rev. Joseph "Run" Simmons and Darryl "DMC" McDaniels gave what they stated would be their final performance as Run-DMC at a "Hip Hip 50" celebration concert held at Yankee Stadium in New York City.